-Your chosen date will impact on the location and vice versa depending on availability.
+Your chosen date will impact the location and vice versa depending on availability.
 But, other factors can also come into play.

 Choose a location to enhance the atmosphere of your event.
 Don’t just choose somewhere because it’s available.
 Check out our guide to choosing the perfect location.

 If you can, pick a date that’s relevant to the event.
 For example, if you’re holding a Christmas fair, try not to hold it in the last week of November.
-Many people won’t have been paid yet so may not spend as much.
+Many people won’t have been paid yet so they may not spend as much.

 Choose a Name and Theme for the Event